 - Maintain and improve their technical competence through lifelong learning, including entering and succeeding in an advanced degree program in a field such as engineering, science, or business.

 Student Outcomes.
-Computer engineering students demonstrate knowledge in all outcomes required by ABET, Inc. which are listed in the college’s student outcomes section.
+Computer engineering students demonstrate knowledge in all outcomes required by ABET, Inc. which are listed in the college’s student outcomes section of this catalog.

 Program Description.
 Digital computer and communication systems have transformed society in a profound way.
 The examples range from super powerful scientific computers, the internet and the world wide web, to cell phones and smart cards.
 Traditionally, computer engineering has been a discipline that combines both electrical engineering and computer science.
 The URI computer engineering program is thus designed so the students will have a strong foundation in the relevant fields of electrical engineering and computer science, while establishing themselves with the latest computer engineering topics, such as advanced computer system architecture, design and programming, computer communication, electronic design automation, and high-level digital design methodologies.